apalache-mc/apalache/docs/manual.md

 $ apalache check --length=20 --inv=Safety y2k_override.tla
 ```

-This command checks, whether `Safety` can be violated in 20
+This command checks, whether `Safety` can be violated in 20 specification
-specification steps.
+steps.
+If `Safety` is not violated, your spec might still have a bug, but it
+would require a computation longer than 20 steps.

 **Checking an inductive invariant:**